 Mandatory Minimum Equity Ownership Policy for Senior Executives.
 The Compensation Committee has always believed that it is important to align the interests of those in senior management positions with those of our stockholders, and this belief has been reinforced by the events of the past few years across corporate America.
 As one concrete step to ensure such alignment, on January 16, 2003, the Compensation Committee adopted a mandatory stock ownership requirement for senior management.
 Under this policy, all executive vice presidents must achieve minimum equity ownership equal to three times their annual base salary and all senior vice presidents must achieve minimum equity ownership equal two times their annual base salary, and then maintain such ownership during their continuing employment.
-Current senior executives have until January 1, 2008 to achieve this ownership requirement, while those who may be hired or promoted to senior management positions in the future will have a five year period beginning on January 1 of the year following their appointment.
+Those persons who were senior executives on January 16, 2003 have until January 1, 2008 to achieve this ownership requirement, while those who were or may be hired or promoted to senior management positions after January 16, 2003 will have a five-year period beginning on January 1 of the year following their appointment.
 Exceptions may be made for significant extenuating personal circumstances.
 The types of securities that will be counted toward the equity ownership requirement include shares of our common stock, restricted stock, units of limited partnership interest of our Operating Partnership and LTIP units, in each case both vested and unvested, and shares acquired and held through our stock purchase and dividend reinvestment plans.
 Stock options will not be counted.
 The Compensation Committee believes that this stock ownership requirement will send a powerful message to our stockholders and the investment community that our senior management is personally committed to the financial success of Boston Properties.

 Compensation of the Chairman of the Board and the President and Chief Executive Officer.
-Based on the benchmarks and comparative market data discussed earlier in this report and Boston Properties' financial performance in 2003, the Compensation Committee approved a base salary for 2004 of \$600,000 for each of Mr. Zuckerman and Mr. E. Linde.
-This is the same base salary paid to Mr. Zuckerman and Mr. E. Linde for 2003 and an increase from their 2002 and 2001 base salary of \$500,000.
-Mr. Zuckerman and Mr. E. Linde each received cash bonuses for the fiscal year ended December 31, 2003 in the amount of \$1,000,000.
+Based on the benchmarks, comparative market data and Boston Properties' financial performance in 2004 discussed earlier in this report, the Compensation Committee approved a base salary for 2005 of \$600,000 for each of Mr. Zuckerman and Mr. E. Linde.
+This is the same base salary paid to Mr. Zuckerman and Mr. E. Linde for 2004 and 2003 and an increase from their 2002 and 2001 base salary of \$500,000.
+Mr. Zuckerman and Mr. E. Linde each received cash bonuses for the fiscal year ended December 31, 2004 in the amount of \$1,000,000.
 They each received cash bonuses of \$1,000,000 for the fiscal year ended December 31, 2002 and did not receive cash bonuses for the fiscal year ended December 31, 2001.

 The Compensation Committee believes it is important to provide long-term incentive compensation that is aligned directly with the achievement of enhanced value for stockholders.
 Accordingly, to reward Messrs.

-Zuckerman and E. Linde for their contribution to the performance of Boston Properties, and as incentive to continue their efforts in the future, each of Mr. Zuckerman and Mr. E. Linde were awarded 29,980 shares of restricted stock or LTIP units, at their choice.
+Zuckerman and E. Linde for their contribution to the performance of Boston Properties in 2004, and as incentive to continue their efforts in the future, each of Mr. Zuckerman and Mr. E. Linde was awarded 34,489 shares of restricted stock or LTIP units, at their choice.
 Each of Mr. Zuckerman and Mr. E. Linde elected LTIP units.
-The LTIP units will vest over five years, with no LTIP units vesting in the first two years following the date of grant, 25% vesting on February 1, 2007, 35% vesting on February 1, 2008, and 40% vesting on February 1, 2009.
+The LTIP units will vest over five years, with no LTIP units vesting in the first two years following the date of grant, 25% vesting on February 1, 2008, 35% vesting on February 1, 2009, and 40% vesting on February 1, 2010.